 The Seven Layers of a GLP-1 Stack

-Every GLP-1 telehealth program, regardless of size, needs to solve seven problems.
+Every GLP-1 program, regardless of size, needs to solve seven problems.
 Some teams use one platform to cover multiple layers, others assemble best-in-class tools.
-Either way, you need coverage across all seven:
+Either way, you need real coverage across all seven.
+A gap at any layer costs you either revenue, patients, or your ability to operate legally:

 Let's walk through each one.